anuja19103/Articles/abc.md

 - **DELETE :** to remove data.
 - **PATCH :**  to modify data.
 - **HEAD :** to retrieve header only.
-## HTTP Request/Response Cycle

-**1. Client sends request:** Lines of the request, headers and optionally a body.
-**2. Server processes request:** Steps like the query of a database.
-**3. Server sends response:** Line of the status, headers and optionally a body.
-**4. Client renders response:** The content is displayed to the user.
-Understanding of HTTP and URLs by a web developer enables one to manage web resources and facilitate smooth operation during client-server communications.
-# Request and Response Handling
-## HTTP Requests and Methods
-These are client manipulations on a server.
-Major methods include:
-- **GET**: Fetch data.
-- **POST**: Send data.
-- **PUT**: Modify data.
-- **DELETE**: Remove data.
-## HTTP Status Codes
-These are responses to a request:
-- **200 OK**: Success.
-- **201 Created**: New resource created.
-- **204 No Content**: Successful request with no content.
-- **400 Bad Request**: Request that does not meet the validation criterion.
-- **401 Unauthorized**: Authentication is required.
-- **404 Not Found**: Resource is unavailable or disguised at that URI.
-- **500 Internal Server Error**: Server error.
 ## Handling in Python (Django Example)
 1. Create a Django project and app: